lromerio/SpyVR/README.md

 ## Commands
 ### Oracle Command line
-The _Oracle player_ has a command line at his disposal, which can be used to execute the three following commands.
+The _Oracle player_ has a command line at his disposal, which can be used to execute the following commands.
 - `pc <ID> hack` where <id> is the unique computer ID
-- `door <ID> <open/close>` where <id> is the unique door ID
 - `light <ID> <off/on>` where <id> is the unique light ID

 ### HTC Vive Controllers